-Spread the cutlets with soft creamy goat cheese and freshly chopped spinach.
+Spread the cutlets with soft creamy goat cheese and then sprinkle with freshly chopped spinach.

 While the chicken is baking, prepare the asparagus by brushing with olive oil and seasoning, then place next to the chicken the last ten minutes of baking.

 The cream sauce is easy too!
 Just cream, lemon juice, some dijon and fresh dill!
 Just decadent enough to be satisfying while light enough so you still feel like doing…other things…wink, wink.